3geek14/Realms/Omnibus.md

 spellcaster stops chanting to do something else, or they move from where they are standing (although they may be moving their arms).

-[__Call the Soul__ (4th Circle){#call-the-soul}
+[__Call the Soul__ (4th Circle)]{#call-the-soul}

 __Uses:__ 2 - __Verbal:__ 30 words - __Material:__ Five objects of equal size
 and shape, four of one color or design and one of a second color or design, and an opaque pouch or other way to keep them hidden - __Active:__ A quest may be required

-Allows the spellcaster to possibly find and reattach the soul of a soulless character.
-When cast, the spellcaster presents the pouch of objects to the soulless character, who must then reach in and take one without looking.
+Allows the spellcaster to possibly find and reattach the [soul]{.new} of a [soulless]{.new} character.
+When cast, the spellcaster presents the pouch of objects to  the [soulless]{.new} character, who must then reach in and take one without looking.
 If the object is one of the four, the soul is reattached.
-If the object is the second color or design, nothing happens.This spell must be cast in the presence of the MM, who may require an additional quest be completed.
+If the object is the second color or design, nothing happens.
+This spell must be cast in the presence of the MM, who may require an additional quest be completed.

 [__Cantrip__ (3rd Circle)]{#cantrip}